kharchenkolab/conos/README.md

 ![overview](http://pklab.med.harvard.edu/peterk/conos/Figure1_take3.pk.png)
 Conos applies one of many error-prone methods to align each pair of samples in a collection, establishing weighted inter-sample cell-to-cell links.
 The resulting joint graph can then be analyzed to identify subpopulations across different samples.
 Cells of the same type will tend to map to each other across many such pairwise comparisons, forming cliques that can be recognized as clusters (graph communities).

    Conos processing can be divided into three phases:
-    * **Phase 1: Filtering and normalization** Each individual dataset in the sample panel is filtered and normalized using standard packages for single-dataset processing: either [pagoda2](https://github.com/kharchenkolab/pagoda2) or [Seurat](https://github.com/satijalab/seurat).
-Specifically, conos relies on these methods to perform cell filtering, library size normalization, identification of overdispersed genes and, in the case of `pagoda2`, variance normalization.
+    * **Phase 1: Filtering and normalization** Each individual dataset in the sample panel is filtered and normalized using standard packages for single-dataset processing: either `pagoda2` or `Seurat`.
+Specifically, Conos relies on these methods to perform cell filtering, library size normalization, identification of overdispersed genes and, in the case of pagoda2, variance normalization.
 (Conos is robust to variations in the normalization procedures, but it is recommended that all of the datasets be processed uniformly.)
     * **Phase 2: Identify multiple plausible inter-sample mappings** Conos performs pairwise comparisons of the datasets in the panel to establish an initial error-prone mapping between cells of different datasets.
     * **Phase 3: Joint graph construction** These inter-sample edges from Phase 2 are then combined with lower-weight intra-sample edges during the joint graph construction.
 The joint graph is then used for downstream analysis, including community detection and label propagation.
 For a comprehensive description of the algorithm, please refer to our [publication](https://doi.org/10.1038/s41592-019-0466-z).